 The Hermit

-Unlike other cards so far, the Hermit does not represent an emotion or state of mind, nor does it even represent a physical journey.
-It represents a period in the natural cycle of life; rejuvenation.
+Unlike other cards so far, the Hermit does not represent an emotion or a state of mind, nor does it represent a physical journey.
+It represents a period in the natural cycle of life: rejuvenation.

-The card graphic implies a spiritual awakening after a long journey or isolation.
-A more usual modern situation would be called ‘give yourself some me-time’.
+The card's imagery implies a spiritual awakening after a long journey of isolation.
+A more modern translation might simply be 'taking time for yourself'.

-The Hermit is about taking stock of where you are in life based on your own values not those of others.
-It involves repair or refocus.
-It does not mean retail therapy or a family holiday or break, but time on your own.
-If seclusion is not possible, it involves some internal soul searching and less time spent engaging with others.
+The Hermit is about taking stock of where you are in life based on your own values.
+It involves repair and refocus.
+It does not mean retail therapy or a family holiday, but dedicated time on your own.
+If physical seclusion is not possible, it demands internal soul-searching and less time spent engaging with the outside world.

-What the Hermit finds on his journey may however be earth shattering for others.
-He holds a torch that lights his way, but this may also be a beacon for others to follow the path he has trodden.
+What the Hermit finds on his journey may be earth-shattering for others.
+He holds a torch that lights his own way, but this serves as a beacon for others to follow his path.

-Vague and new-age perhaps, but the reality is that the Hermit often signifies a very important period when you reappraise your old life so far and then move into a new lifestyle.
-It can preclude major and far reaching changes in your life through thinking through your purpose and goals.
+This may sound vague or 'new-age', but the reality is that the Hermit signifies a vital period where you reappraise your life before moving into a new phase.
+It can precede major, far-reaching changes, achieved by deeply thinking through purpose and goals.

 Hermes Trismegistus

-The Hermit card typically shows an unnamed old man on the peak of a mountain signifying reaching the highest level of enlightenment.
+The standard Hermit card typically shows an unnamed old man on a mountain peak, signifying the highest level of enlightenment.

-This deck takes a different approach; it does not use nameless archetypes, instead finding and using the earliest well known and distinct named archetypes, on the basis that they are root archetypes.
+This deck takes a different approach.
+It does not use nameless archetypes, instead utilizing the earliest well-known, distinct figures on the basis that they form the root of the archetype.

-The core concept that brings together Hermes, Thoth and Hermes Trismegistus is that they are all messengers between the Gods and humans.
+The core concept bridging Hermes, Thoth, and Hermes Trismegistus is all three act as messengers between the gods and humanity.

 Hermes Trismegistus is particularly associated with The Hermetica.
 The Hermetica is not one book, but several different texts written at different times and brought together over time.
 This presupposes that Hermes Trismegistus is actually a placeholder name for many writers and prophets from antiquity.

-These texts are fundamental to western occultism because knowledge of several occult practices are based upon them, including Hermeticism itself, astrology, early astronomy, alchemy and hermetic kabbalah.
-The last one of these was practiced by the Hermetic Order of the Golden Dawn.
-Both Arthur Edward Waite and Pamela Coleman-Smith were members of this order at the time they created the Rider-Waite-Smith Tarot deck.
+These texts are fundamental to Western occultism.
+Several occult practices are based upon them, including Hermeticism itself, astrology, early astronomy, alchemy, and Hermetic Kabbalah.
+The latter was practiced by the Hermetic Order of the Golden Dawn.
+Both Arthur Edward Waite and Pamela Colman Smith were members of this order when they created the Rider-Waite-Smith Tarot deck.

-Another thread that connects the practices of astrology, Tarot, Alchemy and Kabbalah are that all represent the journey of the soul towards immortality.
-The 12 signs of astrology, The Tarot and the Kabbalah Tree of Life all represent this journey.
-Less well known is that Alchemy is also related to immortality; the ability to turn base metals into gold was a way to become very rich, but that was not the main reason to find it.
-It was also seen as an important intermediate step in the true end goal; knowing how to transform a mortal soul into an immortal one.
+Less well-known is that alchemy is also related to immortality.
+The ability to turn base metals into gold was a way to become rich, but that was not the primary goal.
+It was seen as an intermediate step toward the true objective: knowing how to transform a mortal soul into an immortal one.

-As well as being a named person, the Hermit on the card is not old, although he looks to have travelled far in his search.
-This shows that the journey travelled is more important than age; anyone can take the journey the Hermit takes, and although enlightenment may take years, depending on how receptive the person is, it could come quickly.
+The Hermit on this card is not old, although he appears to have travelled far in his search.
+This shows that the journey itself is more important than age.
+Anyone can take the Hermit's path.
+While enlightenment often takes years, depending on the receptiveness of the seeker, it can also arrive quickly.

 Description and Symbology

 A figure stands in a snowy, mountainous scene.
-Looking closely at the character’s face, we may initially suspect that it is a woman as there is eye makeup, but closer inspections reveals the makeup matches that seen in ancient Egypt and possibly other ancient cultures around the Levant and further east, and that the character is male.
+Looking closely at the character’s face, one might initially suspect it is a woman due to the heavy eye makeup.
+Closer inspection reveals the makeup matches styles used by men in Ancient Egypt, the Levant, and further east.
+The character is male.

-The man holds a torch in one hand (the period is too early for lanterns).
-The image contains numerous references to both Hermes and Thoth:
+The man holds a torch in one hand (the historical period being too early for lanterns).
+The image contains numerous references to both Hermes and Thoth.

-- For Hermes, the man wears a traveller’s cloak, carries a caduceus, and there are crocus plants growing through the snow around him.
+- Hermes: The man wears a traveler’s cloak, carries a caduceus, and crocus plants grow through the surrounding snow.

-- For Thoth, the man appears to have Egyptian features and has an African sacred ibis near him.
-There appears to be a moon in the sky, but this moon does not have the depth of focus the rest of the scene has, meaning it must be directly above the man’s head.
-This is in line with depictions of Thoth.
+- Thoth: The man possesses Egyptian features, accompanied by an African sacred ibis.
+A moon sits in the sky, but it lacks the depth of focus seen in the rest of the scene, implying it is hovering directly above the man’s head (in line with traditional depictions of Thoth).

-- Both Gods are known to be messengers between the Gods and humans, suggesting the Hermit’s end goal involves connecting to a higher, divine knowledge.
+- Divine Messengers: Both gods act as messengers between the divine and humanity, suggesting the Hermit’s end goal involves connecting to higher knowledge.

-- Both Gods are also known to be involved with the afterlife.
-Hermes was a guide for the souls of the dead.
-Thoth was involved with judging of the souls of the dead.
-Thus the Hermit’s journey may also touch on the soul’s path after death and reflection on self-worthiness for that journey.
+- Soul-Guides: Both gods are also involved with the afterlife.
+Hermes was a psychopomp (a guide for the souls of the dead), while Thoth was involved in judging them.
+The Hermit’s journey touches on the soul’s path after death, demanding reflection on one's self-worthiness for that journey.

-The man is looking down at a stone slab in the ground.
-The stone looks to be the goal for the man’s journey.
-The stone can be one of two things.
+The man looks down at a stone slab in the ground.
+It appears to be the goal of his long journey, and it carries a dual meaning:

-- The stone has strange and very old glyphs on it, which appear to be ancient knowledge.
-The goal of the man’s journey was finding this knowledge, and this is the message of the upright card.
+- Ancient Knowledge: The stone bears strange, very old glyphs.
+The goal of the journey was finding this lost knowledge.
+This is the message of the Upright card.

-- The stone looks like a gravestone.
-In this case, the man has come to a grave symbolizing a spiritual death; yours.
-This is the message of the reversed card.
+- The Gravestone: The slab also resembles a grave.
+In this context, the man has arrived at a grave symbolizing a spiritual death: yours.
+This is the message of the Reversed card.

 The Hermit's Symbol